ramonaharrison/doge-vision/README.md

 Clone, import to Android Studio using build.gradle, compile and run.

-IMPORTANT: you must insert a Camfinder API key from mashape.com on line 49 of MainActivity.java.
+IMPORTANT: you must insert a [Camfind API key from mashape.com](https://market.mashape.com/imagesearcher/camfind) on line 49 of MainActivity.java.